harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

 **Normalization.** In the latest version of Trinity, in silico normalization is done by default.
 For data sets with > 200 million reads after the filtering steps above, for computational considerations we recommend using the default mode, and allowing Trinity to normalize reads.
 If you wish to turn off normalization, then include the **--no_normalize_reads** flag in your Trinity command line.

-**Running Trinity in a Docker Container.**
+**Running Trinity inside a Singuarlity container image.**
 Rebuilding a new Trinity module with each update is increasingly complicated, as functionality gets added along with additional dependencies.
 Thus, our preferred mode of running Trinity is to do so inside a singularity [SINGULARITY](https://singularity.lbl.gov/) container image, which operates like a virtual machine, within which software dependencies are conveniently bundled, and relevant environment variables are properly set.
 In principle, you could download a docker image from the Trinity website, as follows:

     :::bash
     singularity pull docker://trinityrnaseq/trinityrnaseq

 but for convenience of users of the Harvard FAS Cannon Cluster, we will continue to host an image for the most recent Trinity build.

 Running Trinity via Singularity involves two steps.
 First we run Trinity as a SLURM job.
 We do this by reserving exclusive use of a node, and, strangely enough, by setting --mem=0, we effectively reserve all available memory.
-Below is an example script for a Trinity job (with normalization)
+Below is an example script for a Trinity job (with normalization):

     :::bash
     #!/bin/sh
     #SBATCH --nodes=1